- Get Involved

 University of Guelph

-Amanda brings over 15 years’ experience working in Research Administration related to a variety of areas: from research assistant as a graduate student to pre and post award functions within a not for profit organization, and in both small and medium sized universities.
+Amanda is the Director, Research Financial Services at the University of Guelph.
+Amanda brings over 15 years' experience working in Research Administration related to a variety of areas: from research assistant as a graduate student to pre and post-award functions within a not for profit organization, and in both small and medium-sized universities.
 As an approachable professional whose philosophy is that in order to have a productive team there needs to be a spirit of collaboration, positive energy and lots of enthusiasm, Amanda has presented conference sessions and webinars and has been an active member of CARA for over 10 years.
-She is also the current Finance SIG Lead and is always willing to share experiences with other Research Administrators.
+She is also the past Finance SIG Lead and is always willing to share experiences with other Research Administrators.